Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.05 Understanding SQL Relationships, Foreign Keys and Inner Joins/README.md

 ```

 Running this query joins the `orders` table with the `products` table, creating a new table based on this INNER JOIN.
 This demonstrates the flexibility and power of SQL database relationships when assembling data from various tables.

+## Resources and Practice

+If there were any difficulties following the tutorial or if you want a copy of the completed table, a link to an online SQL version containing all data in the `orders`, `customers`, and `products` tables is available in the lesson resources.
+You can experiment with different code from W3Schools or elsewhere using SQLite.